effetreseizero/argos-crea/README.md

-# Argos Speech
+# Argos Crea

-Argos Speech is a web-based application designed to facilitate speech-to-text (STT) tasks, particularly for forestry applications.
+Argos Crea is a web-based application designed to facilitate speech-to-text (STT) tasks, particularly for forestry applications.
 The software leverages the Italian Forestry Speech Commands dataset, which is specifically curated and used to train the STT engine.

 ## Technologies Used